 This Privacy Notice explains why Clayton Brook Surgery collects information about you, how we keep it safe and confidential and how that information may be used.
-This Practice handles medical records with health professionals who are involved in providing you with care and treatment.
-This is on a need to know basis and event by event.
+This Practice handles medical records according to the laws on data protection and confidentiality.

 Why we collect information about you

 Health care professionals who provide you with care are required by law to maintain records about your health and any treatment or care you have received with any NHS organisation.
 These records help to provide you with the best possible health care.

 This Fair Processing Notice explains why this GP Practice collects information about you and how that information may be used.

 The health care professionals who provide you with care maintain records about your health and any treatment or care you have received previously (e.g. NHS Trust, GP Surgery, Walk-in Clinic, etc.).
 These records help to provide you with the best possible healthcare.

 NHS health records may be electronic, on paper or a mixture of both, and we use a combination of working practices and technology to ensure that your information is kept confidential and secure.
 Our GP records data base is hosted by Emis Health Limited.
 All information is secured on their servers in Leeds, is protected by appropriate security and access is restricted to authorised personnel.